esraamorsy131/Market-Full-Analysis/README.md

-# MARKET FULL ANALYSIS
+# 🛒 Comprehensive Market Sales Analysis

 ## Project Overview

-The Sales Data Analysis project focuses on extracting meaningful insights and optimizing business strategies through a comprehensive analysis of market
-By leveraging advanced analytics and visualization techniques.
+This project focuses on uncovering business insights from comprehensive sales and market data using interactive dashboards and performance metrics.
+The goal is to support decision-making and optimize business strategies.

-## Tools Used 🧑‍💻💻
+## Tools Used 🧰

-### Power BI
+- **Power BI**: Data modeling and interactive visualizations
+- **Excel**: Data extraction and preliminary cleaning
+- **DAX**: Used for complex calculated fields and KPIs

 ## Data Cleaning 🧽